atiriac/Alex-DS-project/README.md

 Current files (kind of in the order you would run the analysis from raw data -> results):

+Steps 1-4 are done on individual files
+Step 5 is done once I've analyzed every FOV

 1) RegisterAndCalcDFOF_withGFP_v2.ijm   (FIJI macro)
 This is the first code I run in my analysis pipeline.
 It takes a two-channel tif stack and uses one of the channels (usually the cell-GFP channel though this works on calcium channel) for motion correction.
 It then uses a predetermined set of trial times (these don't change in my entire dataset) to obtain Fbackground and calculates dF/F using this.